4.1: Departmental Review

 - the chair of Faculty Research Group

-- the Faculty Support Administrator (Secretary)
+- the Faculty Support Officer (Secretary)

 44. The Faculty Periodic Review and Accreditation Panel shall consider the departmental response to the review, and whether further feedback or evidence is required.
 The Panel shall be responsible for deciding whether the recommendations in the report have been satisfactorily addressed.
-Once all the recommendations have been addressed the Chair shall report this to UEC and Research Committee, and recommend to QSSC that the review process be signed-off as complete in respect of educational provision.
+Once all the recommendations have been addressed the Chair shall report this to Research Committee, and recommend to QSSC that the review process be signed-off as complete in respect of educational provision.

 Evaluation of the Departmental Review Process